Create Low-Carbon Economy

 Reducing GHG emissions

-To limit the increase of the global average temperature to well below 2°C, and preferably 1.5°C in line with the Paris agreement, the world’s absolute greenhouse gas emissions must be reduced.
-Scope 1 GHG emissions, resulting from production processes, and scope 2 GHG emissions, related to the generation of purchased energy, of the chemical industry are followed up actively to map the progress.
-Scope 3 emissions on a sectoral level have not been mapped yet, due to the high diversity of product portfolios and complex value chains in the chemical industry.
+To limit the increase of the global average temperature to well below 2°C, and preferably 1.5°C, above pre-industrial levels, in line with the Paris agreement, it is necessary to reduce the world’s absolute greenhouse gas emissions.
+The chemical industry actively monitors its Scope 1 and Scope 2 GHG emissions to track progress in GHG emissions reduction.
+Scope 3 GHG emissions at the sectoral level have not been fully assessed due to the industry’s diverse product portfolios and complex value chains

 Scope 1 GHG Emissions

-The decline of nitrous oxide (N2O), which has a higher global warming potential than carbon dioxide (CO2) and methane (CH4), was achieved mainly due to technological changes in the production processes.
-Technological improvements in the production process of nitric and adipic acid, for example, explains that almost 50% of the total reduction since 1990 occurred in a brief period of 3 years (2007-2010).
-Disruptive emission reductions over a brief period of 2 to 3 years occurred also in the production process of other products.
-For fluorochemicals this reduction was a result of phase-out of production of these chemicals due to regulation.
-The chemical sector continues to invest in the research for innovative solutions for the other production processes.
+This reduction was heavily driven by the reduction of process emissions by 61% during the same period, mainly due to a significant decrease of nitrous oxide (N2O) and fluorinated gases emissions.
+The decline of nitrous oxide (N2O) emissions, which has a higher global warming potential than carbon dioxide (CO2) and methane (CH4), was mainly due to technological changes in the production processes.
+Technological improvements in the production of nitric and adipic acid, for example, explain that almost 50% of the total reduction since 1990 occurred in a brief period of 3 years (2007-2010).
+For fluorinated gases, this reduction was a result of phase-out of production of fluorochemicals.
+By 2021, the two groups of GHG gases have reached a reduction of 95%.

 Scope 2 GHG Emissions

-Scope 2 emissions, estimated based on electricity consumption and location-based emission factors, decreased by 58% between 1990-2019.
-This is a result of a decreased electricity consumption of the sector, which decreased by 13,6% over the same period, and a shift to low-carbon and renewable electricity sources in the EU member states.
+Scope 2 emissions, estimated based on electricity consumption and location-based emission factors, decreased by 60% from 1990 to2021.
+This was driven by a 14% drop in electricity consumption by the sector, and a transition to low-carbon emissions and renewable electricity sources in the EU member states.

-Chemical companies can impact these scope 2 emissions by striving for power contracts with a higher share of low-carbon electricity.
-Multiple chemical companies have already signed Power Purchase Agreements with the power sector to increase its consumption of low-carbon electricity.
-These shifts might not always be captured in the scope 2 GHG emissions that were calculated using the average GHG emissions factor for the electricity mix of individual member states.
-Therefore, it should be mentioned that there is a limitation to this method, since it is difficult to differentiate between the performance in transition to low-carbon electricity by our sector and that of other sectors in the different member states.
+Chemical companies can reduce scope 2 GHG emissions by striving for power contracts with a higher share of low-carbon electricity.
+Many have already signed Power Purchase Agreements to increase their consumption of low-carbon electricity.
+However, this may not always be accurately reflected in the calculations of sector scope 2 GHG emissions, as they rely on the average GHG emission factors for the electricity mix of individual member states.
+Therefore, this method has limitations, as it is challenging to differentiate between the transition to low-carbon electricity by our sector and that of other sectors in the different member states.

 Associated SDG targets